Global fixed point in low-dimensional surface group deformation space: Concluding Remarks

+We note that the assumption $g \geq 3$ is necessary here, since for $g \leq 2$, there are counterexamples already when $d=1$ (see \cite{Tah} and \cite{McC}).
+An affirmative answer to Problem \ref{p1} for finite index subgroups containing the point-pushing subgroup $\iota(\pi_1(\sgn,x))$, in the range $d < g+1$, would yield an alternative proof of Theorem \ref{L-L} in full generality.
+Indeed, in that situation one could combine Lemma \ref{lem} with Theorem \ref{forepsp}.
+More generally, any positive result on Problem \ref{p1} in dimension $\leq d$ would yield a corresponding finiteness result for finite mapping class group orbits in $X_r$ whenever $r^2 \leq d$, since Lemma \ref{lem} produces a representation of dimension at most $r^2$. \ppar

+At the same time, one cannot expect a positive answer to Problem \ref{p1} in arbitrary dimension.
+As noted in Remark \ref{remark_2g+1}, reducible representations of the full pure mapping class group with infinite image already occur in dimension $2g+1$.
+More strikingly, Serv\'an's recent work \cite{servan} shows that for even $g\ge 4$ there exist finite index subgroups of $\pmgzero$ admitting $2(g-1)$-dimensional linear representations with infinite image.
+Thus, for finite index subgroups, the range in which one may hope for a finiteness statement is strictly more limited than for the full pure mapping class group. \ppar

-On the other hand, even the case $r=1$ of Problem \ref{p1} remains unsolved for $g \geq 3$.
-In fact, the problem for the case $r=1$ is equivalent to the Ivanov conjecture for $\pbmgn \cong \pmgnp$, which asserts that no finite index subgroups of $\pmgnp$ admit a surjective homomorphism onto $\Z$.
-Furthermore, the Ivanov conjecture is known to be closely related to the Putman--Wieland conjecture concerning higher Prym representations (see \cite{PW}).
-In particular, it has been shown that if the Putman--Wieland conjecture holds true for a compact orientable surface of genus $g-1 \geq 2$ with one boundary component with $n+2$ punctures, then no finite index subgroups of $\pmgnp$ admit a surjective homomorphism onto $\Z$ ({\em ibid.}).
+Even the case $d=1$ of Problem \ref{p1} remains open for $g\ge 3$.
+Under the natural identification $\pbmgn \cong \pmgnp$, this case is equivalent to the assertion that no finite index subgroup of $\pmgnp$ admits a surjective homomorphism onto $\Z$, which is precisely the Ivanov conjecture in this setting.
+It is also worth noting that the Ivanov conjecture is closely related to the Putman--Wieland conjecture on higher Prym representations \cite{PW}. \ppar

-Although the Putman--Wieland conjecture has not yet been fully resolved, it has been the subject of active research from various viewpoints in recent years, and several partial results have been obtained.
-Among them, it is noteworthy that the original proof of Theorem \ref{L-L} by Landesman and Litt includes a proof of a certain asymptotic version of the Putman--Wieland conjecture. \ppar

-In conclusion, we emphasize that the study of low-dimensional linear representations of finite index subgroups of $\pmgn$ appears to be a significant and largely unexplored topic.
-We hope that this paper will serve as a catalyst for further research in this direction. {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{#2}
+These considerations show that the main limitation of the present paper is not the construction of the associated representation, but rather the current lack of a satisfactory low-dimensional representation theory for finite index subgroups of pure mapping class groups.
+From this perspective, Problem \ref{p1} appears to be the natural next step if one wishes to extend the deformation space approach developed here beyond global fixed points.